RyanMcBrayer/AlgorithmDemos/README.md

 # Algorithm Demos
-A few demonstrations of algorithmic problems
+A few demonstrations of algorithmic problems, implemented in Java.

 These demos include Divide and Conquer, Dynamic Programming, and Network Flow.
 They are implemented in Java.